Current Updated Promotion (Non-Refundable)

 Bolivia – Bolivia – A place unlike any other

 Date: 14th – 22nd Dec 2019

-Antarctica: the first imagery that comes to mind is huge sheets of ice, and endless whiteness spread across the lands, surrounded by the blue of the ocean, filled with icebergs, and penguins.
+Antarctica Tour: the first imagery that comes to mind is huge sheets of ice, and endless whiteness spread across the lands, surrounded by the blue of the ocean, filled with icebergs, and penguins.
 This stark beauty was earlier only accessible via ships but with the recent developments, flying to Antarctica has become easy and has gained popularity because of number of reasons.

-The flights to the King George Islands start from Punta Arenas in southern Patagonia.
+Our Photo workshop starts with flights to the King George Islands start from Punta Arenas in southern Patagonia.
 After arriving in Punta Arenas, passengers rest for a night before taking a chartered plane trip the next day to Antarctica, a journey that requires a mere 2 hours.

 The plane lands in the Shetland Islands, which happens to be the most accessible area of Antarctica.
 It boasts grand natural beauty, and Antarctic wildlife such as penguins, whales, seals and many sea-birds endemic to this part of the world.
 The King George Island of South Shetland is the largest island in these part and is a hub for many research stations, and is also inhabited by a semi-permanent population of 500 people.

 TIMING – TO BE ADVISED

 Walk on the snowy beach.
 Words will fail to describe the experience of a walking on snowy lands frozen in ice.